Johnson & Johnson vaccine shipments to states dwindle to zero as production freeze continues

 Biden hails coronavirus vaccine for 12- to 15-year-olds as ‘one more giant step’ in fight against the pandemic

-During the previous week’s call, Jeff Zients, coordinator of the White House’s coronavirus task force, said more doses will be available once federal regulators clear use of Emergent’s Baltimore plan, according to a recording of the conversation obtained by The Washington Post.
+During the previous week’s call, Jeff Zients, coordinator of the White House’s coronavirus task force, said more doses will be available once federal regulators clear use of Emergent’s Baltimore plant, according to a recording of the conversation obtained by The Washington Post.

 While stressing that approval is up to the Food and Drug Administration, Zients said, “Everything we’re hearing is that it’s a matter of a week or two, and then there’s going to be a significant amount, because once it’s cleared, my understanding is that there’s a lot ready to go.”